XiaorongLi-95/XiaorongLi-95.github.io/_pages/about.md

 ---
 **Research:** My research interests include continual learning, online learning and image recognition, etc.

-**Biography:** I am currently working toward the Ph.D. degree in the school of mathematics and statistics of [Xi'an Jiaotong University](https://www.xjtu.edu.cn/), supervised by [Prof. Zongben Xu](https://gr.xjtu.edu.cn/en/web/zbxucn) and co-supervised by [Prof. Jian Sun](https://gr.xjtu.edu.cn/en/web/jiansun).
+**Biography:** I got my Ph.D. degree in the school of mathematics and statistics of [Xi'an Jiaotong University](https://www.xjtu.edu.cn/), supervised by [Prof. Zongben Xu](https://gr.xjtu.edu.cn/en/web/zbxucn) and co-supervised by [Prof. Jian Sun](https://gr.xjtu.edu.cn/en/web/jiansun).
 I received the Bachelor degree in school of science from [Nanjing University of Science and Technology](https://www.njust.edu.cn), China, in 2018.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.